 FAQs to deal with incursions on private land

-Travellers are coming onto my property, what can I do to stop them?
+People are coming onto my property with the intention of setting up camp, what can I do to stop them?

 Unfortunately there is little you can do to stop them coming onto your land unless you can obstruct the entry point.
 Applying the counter measures outlined above will help deter future incursions.

-Who is responsible for getting the travellers removed from my land?
+Who is responsible for getting people removed from my land?

 As the landowner, you are responsible.

-What legislation can I use to remove the travellers from my property?
+What legislation can I use to remove people from my property?

 It is advisable to speak to your solicitor but Common Law/Part 55 Civil Procedures Rules can be utilised.

-Where can I get some advice on how to deal with the Travellers?
+Where can I get some advice on how to deal with the unauthorised encampment?

 Contact the council on 01902 551155.

-My business is being affected by the Traveller encampment, what can I do?
+My business is being affected by the unauthorised encampment, what can I do?

 Contact the council on 01902 551155 for advice.

-If you would like further information or advice from the Police about Traveller incursions please call 101 - the Police non-emergency number.
+If you would like further information or advice from the police about incursions please call 101 - the police non-emergency number.
 If you feel threatened or require immediate assistance ring 999.

 Please speak to your solicitor about this.
-You may be able to employ bailiffs to assist you with removing the Travellers.
+You may be able to employ bailiffs to assist you.

-The travellers have vacated my land but left a lot of mess, whose responsibility is it to get it removed?
+The unauthorised encampment has gone, but left a lot of mess, whose responsibility is it to get it removed?